scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Link Type

-The Link type will be comprised of 2 parts:
+The Link type will be comprised of 3 parts:

-- The subtype field, which identifies it
 - The link type for the link attached to the egress interface
 - A variable number of non-peering link type clusters
 - A variable number of peering link type clusters